 - 4.4km return Start and finish points are the same and the traveller must return via the same path

 - Grade 4 walking track

 - Conventional vehicle

-This walk starts at the northern end of the Dalrymple Gap walking track.
+This walk starts at the northern end of the Dalrymple Gap walking track at the Damper Creek car park.
 Take this steep track to the historic stone-pitched bridge near the top of Dalrymple Gap, before returning the same way.

 - Read more about the nature, culture and history of the track.

 The Dalrymple Gap walking track can be accessed by conventional vehicle from both the northern and southern sides of the Cardwell Range.